MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/mobile-plans-configuration.md

 - The eSIM profile must not have the “Do not delete” or “Do not deactivate” policies set.
 - The activation code must not include any prefixes such as “LPA:”.
 - The activation code is available immediately after the MO Direct flow.
+- The activation code must not require a "Confirmation Code".

+### eSIM profile testing

+It is expected that the Mobile Operator perform a validation to ensure that their eSIM profiles are able to be installed in different Windows devices.
+For this it is recommended to source some eSIM capable devices and use the *Settings app* to download, install and activate profiles.

 <!-- #Removed due to support to Async Connectivity